pan1kt/GamingTweaks/README.md

 `bcdedit /set tscsyncpolicy Legacy` <br/>
 `bcdedit /set x2apicpolicy enable` <br/>

+You can also try playing with `bcdedit /set useplatformtick true`, but most of the time is not the best for your pc. <br/>
+In some cases lowered latency

 ## MSI-Mode

 MSI is Message Signaled-Based Interrupts, a faster and better method that replaces Windows Line-Based interrupt mode. <br/>